 The Chicago Cubs won a World Series Championship this century.
 And we’re very happy about that.
 But Wrigleyville is still Wrigleyville, which means it can be your best friend or worst nightmare.

-The key to Wrigleyville is knowing which bars and restaurants are like Spring Break, and which ones you’ll want to hang out at while eating some good (or at least decent) food.
-The places in this guide will give you exactly what you need, whether or not baseball and/or day drinking are on your mind.
+The key to Wrigleyville is knowing which places are like Spring Break, and which ones you’ll want to hang out at while eating some good (or at least decent) food.
+The places in this guide will give you exactly what you need, whether or not baseball is on your mind.